hassanshallal/Blackjack/README.md

 In order to playe the game, you can either use playBlackjack executable or you need to compile using the source files:
 1) Change directory to the folder containing the main.cpp, Blackjack.cpp, and Blackjack.h files
-2) Type the following command to compile and link: g++ main.cpp Blackjack.cpp -o Blackjack.o
+2) Type the following command to compile and link: $ g++ main.cpp Blackjack.cpp -o Blackjack.o
-3) Type the following command to play: ./Blackjack.o
+3) Type the following command to invoke the program and play on the terminal: $ ./Blackjack.o